 This course is a continuation in the study of Leadership and Education Training with the focus directed at achieving a healthy lifestyle, through skills and knowledge gained along the way.
 Leadership is a continued emphasis, specifically, understanding individual and group behavior, improving communication skills, and the introduction to leadership theories with reinforcing practical applications.
 The physical education components include the Cadet Challenge fitness test, personal fitness, team sports, aerobics, outdoor education skills and Ballroom Dancing.
 Cadets are required to participate in a Service-Learning project, physical education training and JROTC Leadership Challenge Summer Camp activities.
 Cadets are required to participate in physical education training and activities.
-Physical education components include the study of assessing one's own health, nutrition and weight management, substance abuse, and conflict resolution.
+Physical education components include fitness training, personal fitness, and individual and dual team sport skills.
+Health components include the study of assessing one's own health, nutrition and weight management, substance abuse, and conflict resolution.
 A North Carolina certified Health/PE instructor teaches the Healthful Living portion of the curriculum.
-To receive Healthful Living redit, a cadet must successfully complete both AFJROTC/Healthful Living I and AFJROTC/Healthful Living II.
+To receive Healthful Living credit, a cadet must successfully complete both AFJROTC/Healthful Living I and AFJROTC/Healthful Living II.

-AJROTC III
+AJROTC III 95032X0A 1 CREDIT